rero/rero-ils/INSTALL.rst

 Development workflow
 --------------------

-This suppose you have a development environment up and running.
+This supposes you have a development environment up and running.

 The first time
 ..............